mozilla/node-firefox-examples-install-packaged/README.md

-# build-and-deploy
+# node-firefox-examples-install-packaged

-Simple example demonstrating how to prepare and deploy a packaged app to a Firefox OS simulator using [`fxos-deploy`](https://github.com/nicola/fxos-deploy).
+Simple example demonstrating how to install a packaged app to a Firefox OS simulator using [`node-firefox`](https://github.com/mozilla/node-firefox).

 ## Usage

-Clone the repository, change to its folder and run `npm install`.
-Then you can just run `node index.js` to get the app in the `app` folder deployed to a Firefox OS simulator (provided you have one installed!).
+Clone the repository, `cd` to its folder and run `npm install`.
+Then you can just run `node index.js` to get the app in the `app` folder deployed to a Firefox OS simulator (provided you have at least one installed!).